-Annual Turnover is primarily referred as the yearly sales or yearly receipts of a profession, however, in finance, the annual turnover is commonly referred by mutual funds and exchange-traded funds (ETF) which measures its annual investment holdings that determine health and activity levels of the fund and can also help in comparing it with preceding years or with competitors.
+Annual Turnover is primarily referred to as the yearly sales or yearly receipts of a profession.
+However, in finance, the annual turnover is commonly referred by mutual funds and exchange-traded funds (ETF), which measures its annual investment holdings that determine the health and activity levels of the fund and can also help in comparing it with preceding years or with competitors.

 Annual Turnover Formula

-It is a very simple term which includes the following:
+It is a straightforward term which includes the following: